jennafrank/Brute_force-Lab/README.md

 </b>
 <br />
 <br />
-In this thrilling demo, I showcase the script's prowess by integrating it with Azure Sentinel (SIEM) and deploying it alongside a live virtual machine configured as a honeypot.
+In this thrilling Lab, I showcase the script's prowess by integrating it with Azure Sentinel (SIEM) and deploying it alongside a live virtual machine configured as a honeypot.
 Prepare to witness real-time RDP Brute Force attacks from across the globe.
 With this custom PowerShell script, I unveil the attackers' geolocation information and visualize their movements on an Azure Sentinel Map!
 <br />
 <br />
 <p align="center">